f5devcentral/f5-agility-labs-cert/docs/class2/modules/module06.rst

    login with the credentials **admin/f5UDFrocks!**.

    a. **bigip02** has already been licensed and provisioned.
 You will
       need to set up the base networking.
+         i.
+If short on time, you can go to **System > Archives** and restore the networking configuration from the UCS Backup

 +----------------+----------------+-----------------+-----------------+
 | **Interface**  | **Untagged     | **Self IP**     | **Netmask**     |